 Below is a list of common enforcement issues and strategies.
 Most commercial regulations are outlined the in the Conditions of Licence, which are attached to the licence.
-Failing to comply with the conditions of licence is a violation of s.43(4) of the Fishery (General) Regulations, which is a court appearance.
+Failing to comply with the conditions of licence is a violation of s.43.41) of the Federal Fisheries Act (General) Regulations, which depending of the severity of the violation, can be dealt with by the way of issuance of a Voluntary Payment Ticket or a required court appearance.
 These conditions must be on board when the vessel is engaged in commercial fishing.
 With modern day technology and electronic licences, the conditions of licence must be downloaded to a device or printed on paper and will remain on the vessel while engaged in commercial fishing.
 They must be produced to a Fishery Officer or Fishery Guardian when requested.

-In the following table: PFR: Pacific Fisheries Regulations, 1993.
+In the following table: PFR: Pacific Fisheries Regulations, FFA: Federal Fisheries Act 1993.
 F(G)R: Fisheries (General) Regulations Section:

 Licensing Verification - Vessel licensed - Experimental licence - No Harvesters Registration Card (FRC). - Fail to produce FRC.
-PFR S.22 F(G)R S.52 F(G)R S.68(1) PFR S.25 F(G)R S.11 At-sea and dockside inspections will occur when opportunities exist.
+PFR S.22 F(G)R S.52 PFR S.25 F(G)R S.11 At-sea and dockside inspections will occur when opportunities exist.
 These inspections may include checks of all licensing documents on board the vessel to ensure compliance with the regulations.
 Fish during closed time/area PFR S.63 FGR 43.4(1) Patrols utilizing patrol vessels will be pursued when opportunities exist.
-Possibilities may exist to use the regional enforcement charter aircraft in coordination with other patrols scheduled for Priority fisheries.
+Possibilities may exist to use the regional enforcement charter aircraft in co-ordination with other patrols scheduled for Priority fisheries.

 Size limit.
 PFR S. 66 At sea and dockside inspections will be pursued when opportunities exist.
 Fail to provide proper landing and hail information, lack of notification for change of area, cancellation of trip, or incorrect reporting of area fished F(G)R S. 43.4(1) (4) At sea and dockside inspections will occur when opportunities exist.
 Investigations may occur on an opportunistic basis after C&P has been notified by fisheries management that a violation has occurred.
 Possibilities may exist to use the regional enforcement charter aircraft in co-ordination with other patrols scheduled for priority fisheries, to track vessels in the fishery.
 Fail to have an operational Electronic Monitoring System F(G)S. 43.4(1) At sea and dockside inspections will occur to measure compliance with this provision.
 Investigations may also occur after C&P has been notified by Fisheries Management that a violation has occurred as result of service provider findings.
 Fail to maintain "Validation and Harvest Logbook" F(G)R S. 43.4(1) At sea and dockside inspections will occur when opportunities exist.
 Investigations may also occur after C&P has been notified by Fisheries Management that a violation has occurred.
 Exceed allowable trap limits F(G)R S. 43.4(1) At sea inspections to determine compliance with this provision.
 Investigations may also occur after C&P has been notified by Fisheries Management that a violation has occurred as result of service provider findings.
 Fail to use appropriate biodegradable escape mechanisms.
 F(G)R S. 43.4(1) At sea and dockside inspections will occur when opportunities exist.
 Fail to use appropriate escape rings.
 F(G)R S. 43.4(1) At sea and dockside inspections will occur when opportunities exist.

-Fail to report crab F(G)R S. Dockside and transporting inspections exports.
-43.4(1) will occur when opportunities exist.
+Fail to report crab exports.
+F(G)R S. 43.4(1) Dockside and transporting inspections will occur when opportunities exist.

-2020-21 Compliance Summary
+2021-22 Compliance Summary